 Inhaling smoke can cause significant irritation to the body.

-A smoker’s cough, as it is called, can be dry or productive, meaning that it brings up phlegm.
+This cough can be dry or productive, meaning that it brings up phlegm.
 Sometimes, it can be so severe that it causes vomiting.

 Chronic obstructive pulmonary disorder (COPD)

-COPD is a chronic obstructive lung condition that is commonly found in long-term smokers.
+COPD is a chronic obstructive lung condition that is

 This disease causes the lungs and airways to become so severely inflamed that air does not easily pass through.
 A chronic and severe cough is one of the symptoms of COPD.